Featured ProfilesFind out more about these great entrepreneurs

 Pressure Pipe Steel Fabrication Ltd. (Happy Valley-Goose Bay, NL)

-Hilda is the President and Chief Financial Officer of Pressure Pipe Steel Fabrication Ltd. (PPSF).
-This company provides steel fabrication and welding services in Labrador.
-The company has 10 employees and has established business links with clients and suppliers around the world.
+Hilda is the President and Chief Financial Officer of Pressure Pipe Steel Fabrication Ltd. (PPSF) – a company that provides steel fabrication and welding services in Labrador.
+PPSF has ten employees and has established business links with clients and suppliers around the world.

-The biggest challenge Hilda has faced was not initially having the confidence to negotiate with financial institutions.
-But, as the business became more successful, Hilda discovered that the funding agencies were more willing to help.
-Hilda realized that doing business face-to-face and on a personal level works the best.
+Hilda’s biggest challenge was a lack of confidence to negotiate with financial institutions during the initial stages of her business.
+However, as the business became more successful, Hilda discovered that the funding agencies were more willing to help.
+Over time, she also realized that doing business face-to-face and on a personal level works the best.
 For example, a funder was unwilling to help until she travelled to their offices and had a meeting with them.
 She got a funding commitment the same day.
-As she says “The personal relationship is the key – let them know who you are and what you are like.”
+As she says, “The personal relationship is the key – let them know who you are and what you are like.”

-Hilda describes her experience, “I was a shy little girl growing up and I had no idea that I would one day be running a bunch of businesses and dealing with complicated business decisions every day.
-I started off helping my husband with his original business and now we have a 100% Inuit/Aboriginal-owned business.
+According to Hilda, “I was a shy little girl growing up and I had no idea that I would one day be running a bunch of businesses and dealing with complicated business decisions every day.
+I started off helping my husband with his original business and now we have a 100% Inuit/Indigenous-owned business.
 I like the challenges and the rewards that go with owning your own business and the fact that the successes we have are all ours.”
 She offers some advice:

 In the early years of a business, be prepared to sacrifice and spend lots of time and energy on the business.
 It may not seem like you are getting ahead at times, but the business will demand a lot of attention and effort before it really starts to pay off.